actionhero/node-resque/README.md

 **Distributed delayed jobs in nodejs**.
 Resque is a background job system backed by [Redis](http://redis.io) (version 2.0.0 and up required).
 It includes priority queues, plugins, locking, delayed jobs, and more!
 This project is a very opinionated but API-compatible with [Resque](https://github.com/resque/resque) and [Sidekiq](http://sidekiq.org/).
 We also implement some of the popular Resque plugins, including [resque-scheduler](https://github.com/resque/resque-scheduler) and [resque-retry](https://github.com/lantins/resque-retry)

+The full API docuementation for this package is automatically generated from the `master` via (typedoc)[https://typedoc.org/] branch and published to https://node-resque.actionherojs.com/

 [![Nodei stats](https://nodei.co/npm/node-resque.png?downloads=true)](https://npmjs.org/package/node-resque)

 [![CircleCI](https://circleci.com/gh/actionhero/node-resque.svg?style=svg)](https://circleci.com/gh/actionhero/node-resque)